 Today’s drake passage swell is better than the yesterday, and so am i.
 Although it was still uncomfortable being dragged like that, it was really getting better though.

 My initial wandering soul who just want to land to the ice continent was surprised by the many things i have learned onboard.
-I have to say it is not all about the penguins. i learned about the past Antarctic explorations from the historian onboard, learned about polar wildlife, about the geology, i also learned about making knots onboard, and experience first-hand how rapidly changing is weather in Antarctica and how we are at its mercy.
+I have to say it is not all about the penguins.
+I learned about the past Antarctic explorations from the historian onboard, about polar wildlife, about the geology, how to make knots, and experience first-hand how rapidly changing is weather in Antarctica and how we are at its mercy.
 I witnessed how spectacular is the view in Antarctica, ice sheets spreading wide along the horizons and meeting the sky.
 The glaciers, the icebergs, the petrol that always follow the ship whenever we go.
 It was really really a true, great experience i have ever had in my entire life so far, and i don’t think i will be moving on from this trip anytime soon.

 Dear Antarctica, you hit me so fiercely to my core soul.
 Buoyed all my senses.
 And wreck my existence.